 MOSFIRE Guider: MOSFIRE is equipped with an off axis guider mounted adjacent to the main dewar window.
-The guider consists of two major subsystems, the guider optics and the guider camera.
-The guider optics are custom designed and built as part of the MOSFIRE project.
-The guider camera will be supplied by the Observatory.
+The guider consists of two major subsystems, the optics and the camera.
+The optics are custom designed and built as part of the MOSFIRE project.
+The guide camera will be the SciMeasure Little Joe camera selected for the Observatory's new guider system MAGIQ.